In late December, WES rescued an adult bobcat at the San Juan Oaks Golf Club in Hollister and an adult coyote off Beach Road in Watsonville.

 Predators, like bobcats, foxes, coyotes, skunks, hawks, owls - even dogs and cats - are poisoned when they consume rodents that have eaten the bait.

 Last year, the California Department of Pesticide Regulation designated Brodifacoum, Bromadiolone, Difenacoum, and Difethialone (Second Generation Anticoagulant Rodenticides or SGARs) Restricted Materials.
 As such, their availability to the general public is being restricted.
-After March 31st, 2015, products containing SGARs will only be available for use by properly licensed pest control companies.
+After March 31st, 2015, products containing SGARs will still be be available for use by licensed pest control companies.
+The general public will have a harder time finding the products.

 The United States Environmental Protection Agency (USEPA) has also also imposed restrictions on the sale and use of products containing these poisons.
 An in-depth report on the EPA's decision can be found HERE.